 - Apartment houses, condominiums

 - One and two-family dwellings, townhouses, factory-built housing

 - Dormitories, shelters for homeless persons, congregate residences, employee housing

 - Other types of dwellings containing sleeping accommodations with or without common toilets or cooking facilities

-- Guide to the 2013 California Green Building Standards Code Residential (PDF)
+- Guide to the 2016 California Green Building Standards Code: Residential

 - Low-Rise Residential Mandatory Measures (2010 CALGreen Effective July 1, 2012) (PDF)